saadullahaleem/djangochat/readme.md

 # Django Channels Chat

 A simple chat application made using Django channels.
-It has basic social authentication and a chat interface.
+It provides APIs to autheticate a user using google-oauth2 and to edit a user's profile and fetch messages by a user.

 ## Requirements